saha-raj/python-pandas-docs/src/content/save_dataframe.md

 ---
 grandParent: "Pandas"
 grandParentOrder: 20
-parent: "Output"
+parent: "Getting Started"
-parentOrder: 60
+parentOrder: 10
-self: "Save DataFrame"
+self: "Saving DataFrames"
-selfOrder: 10
+selfOrder: 40
 ---

 Save a DataFrame to a file format such as CSV or Excel.